MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/configure-server-exclusions-windows-defender-antivirus.md

 > This setting is only supported on Windows Server 2016.
 While this setting exists in Windows 10, it doesn't have an effect on exclusions.

 > [!TIP]
-> Since the predefined exclusions only exclude **default paths**, if you move NTDS and SYSVOL to another drive or path *different than the original one*, you'd have to manually add the exclusions using the information [here](configure-extension-file-exclusions-windows-defender-antivirus.md#configure-the-list-of-exclusions-based-on-folder-name-or-file-extension) .
+> Since the predefined exclusions only exclude **default paths**, if you move NTDS and SYSVOL to another drive or path *different than the original one*, you would have to manually add the exclusions using the information [here](configure-extension-file-exclusions-windows-defender-antivirus.md#configure-the-list-of-exclusions-based-on-folder-name-or-file-extension) .

 You can disable the automatic exclusion lists with Group Policy, PowerShell cmdlets, and WMI.